 How would a democracy differ from a republic in resolving the two problems?
 The state/government will definitely have some role in resolving the two problems, the only question is how and what role.
 Here’s my brief and no doubt objectionable to some distinction.

-(1) In a democracy the people or commonwealth itself directly determines the broad civic objectives and principles of the commonwealth, governments and the public officials who compose them are elected or placed into power to implement them after the fact.
+(1) In a democracy the people or commonwealth itself directly determines the broad civic objectives and principles of the commonwealth; governments and the public officials who compose them are elected or placed into power to implement them after the fact.
 On this conception public officials look more like civil servants rather than rulers or even leaders, mechanically carrying out the will or stated wishes of the people.
 Thus politicians and officials under this conception are delegates, those who are literally merely delegated by the people to speak and act on their behalf.

 (2) In a republic the people do not determine either the principles or objectives of the commonwealth, or at least, they determine them only very indirectly.
-What the people do directly is to select their representatives or leaders, but it is the representatives themselves, and not the people, who alone determines the principles and the application of those principles.
-The people can only select their representatives, what they cannot do is to select policies or principles, such political judgement concerning policies and principles has been entrusted wholly to the trustees, who alone are has the ultimate burden; to them has been entrusted the care of the commonwealth or locality which he may judge, govern, and rule as he sees fit.
+What the people do directly is to select their trustees or leaders, but it is the trustees themselves, and not the people, who alone determines the principles and the application of those principles.
+The people can only select who to entrust the government to, what they cannot do is to select policies or principles, such political judgement concerning policies and principles has been entrusted wholly to the trustees, who alone are has the ultimate burden; to them has been entrusted the care of the commonwealth or locality which he may judge, govern, and rule as he sees fit.
 The proper term for the officials so chosen to govern and not merely be an instrument of the collective will is trustee.

 One clear implication of this distinction should be obvious at once: Character plays a larger role in the determination of a public official in a republic compared to the democracy.

 In a democracy of course since the people itself already determines objectives or civic principles, usually via a referendum, a politician’s character or personality plays a much smaller role.
 He is just there to carry out our wishes, not posture himself as our leader or something, he’s a functionary, not a ruler, a mere delegate to speak for the people and act for them.

 Of course in the real world a republic and a democracy are not always so evidently distinguished.
 A public official is often chosen as a means of expressing the will of the people concerning civic principles or policies to be implemented, not merely as someone to lead and decide those principles for them.
 And even a largely republican system, where elections are mainly held to choose leaders, may hold referendums from time to time.
 If we are to place them on a spectrum, America would be the most republican system since it is utterly lacking in civic and institutional facilities for the people to directly express their wishes concerning principles and policies, Britain would be somewhere in the middle where electing members of parliament as representatives are main objects of election, while occasionally there are referendums on critical questions (e.g. Brexit, Scotland, joining the European Community, etc) determining the destiny of the people, and finally we have the Swiss model as the most democratic where the people do regularly vote directly on issues of civic principles and policies.